learn-co-curriculum/intro-to-data-types.js/README.md

 typeof undefined
 //=> "undefined"
 ```

+### Symbols
+Symbols are a relatively new data type (introduced in ES2015) that's primarily used as an alternate way to add properties to objects.
+Don't worry about symbols for now.

+## Primitive types
+Six of the seven JavaScript data types — everything except `object` — are **primitive**.
+All this means is that they represent _single_ values, such as `7` or `"hello"` or `false`, instead of a collection of values.

 ## Interactions between data types
 Every programming language has its own rules governing the ways in which we can operate on data of a given type.
 For example, it's rather uncontroversial that numbers can be subtracted from other numbers...